uQr/cordova-docs/articles/debug-and-test/debug-using-visual-studio.md

    ms.author="clantz"/>
 # Debug your app built with Visual Studio Tools for Apache Cordova

 Visual Studio brings a seamless and common tooling experience for developing Cordova apps across app types and device platforms.
-For platform-specific differences, see [Debugging features by platform](#Debugging features by platform).

-When developing Apache Cordova apps in Visual Studio, you can use diagnostic tools such as the Visual Studio debugger, the DOM Explorer, and the JavaScript Console to fix problems in your apps.
+When developing Apache Cordova apps, you can use diagnostic tools such as the Visual Studio debugger, the DOM Explorer, and the JavaScript Console to fix problems in your apps.
+For platform-specific differences in the debugger experience, see [Debugging features by platform](#Debugging features by platform).

 This article matches the steps of the Cordova [Video tutorial](http://go.microsoft.com/fwlink/p/?LinkID=534729) on debugging.
 The steps match video content that follows the introduction of the tools and features (approximately four minutes from the start).
 If you want steps to debug for a particular platform, see [Debugging features by platform](#Debugging features by platform).